MelmonVEVO/MelmonVEVO/README.md

 I have an addiction to rhythm games and roguelikes.
 I also like reading, faffing around with Linux and clay pigeon shooting.

-I don't use social media, so the best way to contact me is through email (plaintext please).
+I don't use social media, so the best way to contact me is through email (plaintext emails please, I will most likely ignore unsolicited HTML emails).

 <table border="1" align="center">
   <tr>